-Customers naturally have more trust for online businesses that have taken the trouble to translate their websites into their native languages.
-They will have even more engagement when the translated content is also localized for the specific linguistic and cultural nuances of where they live.
-People react well to companies who understand the value of personalized marketing.
+Customers naturally have more trust in eCommerce and online businesses that have taken the trouble to translate their websites into their native languages.
+They will engage more when the translated content is localized for the specific linguistic and cultural nuances.
+People react well to companies that understand the value of personalized marketing.
 Build trust by translating your website into your customers’ own languages.

 10. Deliver a Worldwide Customer Experience

-Giving your global multilingual customers an authentic online experience is by far the best reason to translate your website.
-Your aim should be to make new customers aware that your brand is out there, support offerings you are already providing, and do a superior job of serving your targeted market to keep abreast of the competition.
-Your international customers deserve a customer experience that’s just as good as that provided by your origin website.
-In fact, your customers don’t just deserve that kind of outstanding experience—they count on it.
+Giving your global customers an authentic online experience is by far the best reason to translate your website.
+Your aim should be to increase brand awareness, support your products and services with relevant content, and serve your targeted market in a way that outshines the competition.
+Your international customers deserve a user experience that rivals your original website.
+Your customers don’t just deserve that kind of outstanding experience—they expect it.
 So, make a promise not to let them down.

 Translating Your Website: Conclusion

-How many times did you see your ecommerce company’s needs on this list?
-Website translation and localization will start you on the road to increasing your global market share.
-Serving multilingual and multinational customers online with a translated and localized website is a great way to sustain company growth.
+Do you see areas where your company can benefit from this list?
+Website translation and localization can enhance your business and increase your global exposure.
+Serving multilingual and multinational customers online with a translated and localized website is an excellent way to sustain growth.

-- Go Beyond Translating Your Website – There is an old saying, “fish where the fish are,” that can be applied to new markets.
-So, don’t just translate your website.
+Bonus tip: Go beyond translating your website.
+An old saying, “fish where the fish are,” can be applied to new markets.
+Don’t just translate your website.
 Be everywhere your customers are.
-Make sure to also translate your content for your mobile apps, social media platforms, emails, etc.
+Make sure to also translate your content for your mobile apps, social media platforms, emails, and more.

 Translating Your Website – Execution Is Everything

-Now that you’ve seen the value of a translated and localized website, you need to think about achieving this in the best way.
-This is where a first-class translation management service (TMS) like Localize comes in.
-Localize can provide you with translation solutions that can get you into new markets quickly and cost effectively.
-Set up a meeting with us to learn how we can help translate your website.
+Now that we’ve covered the value of a translated and localized website, it’s time to think about how you can achieve this objective.
+A first-class translation management system (TMS) like Localize can provide you with an automated and cost-effective solution to help you tap into new markets quickly.
+Set up a meeting to learn how we can support you with all your translation needs.